-The bus shelter is located in a residential context.
-Land to the immediate east and west comprise single and double storey dwellings with some apartment buildings.
+The bus shelter is located in a mixed residential and industrial context.
+Land to the immediate west comprises single and double storey dwellings.
+Land to the east comprises large warehouses.

 The existing signage character is mostly of promotional signs affixed to bus shelters.
 The scale of these signs is comparable to the proposed sign.